Wausa, Nebraska: Evangelical Covenant Church

 The first pastor of Evangelical Covenant Church was Rev. C. F. Larson.
-The founder of this church was The Swedish Christian congregation of Wausa This church was rebuilt and started in 1893.
+The founder of this church was The Swedish Christian congregation of Wausa.
+This church was rebuilt and started in 1893.
 The Swedish language was used in Sunday school until 1918 and then dropped.
 The Young People's Society was started in the early 1900s and now they are now called High League.
-The early 1900s the first choir was started.
+The first church choir was started in the early 1900s.

 Golgotha Lutheran Church

 Golgotha Lutheran Church (LCMS) was started in 1896.
 The founder of Golgotha was Theodore Moellering.
-The first pastor got ill, so was there for only a few months.
+The first pastor got ill, so he was there for only a few months.
 Church services were spoken in German until 1941.
 The first church services were held in country schools near the present site of the church.
-In the year of 1898 the church bought 5 acre of land.
-In 1914 the first church was struck by lightning and burned to the ground.
+In the year of 1898, the church bought 5 acre of land.
+In 1914, the first church was struck by lightning and burned to the ground.